rancher/rke2/docs/cis_self_assessment.md

 Verify that `AlwaysAllow` is not present.

 **Remediation:**
-RKE2 starts kubelet with `Node,RBAC` as the value for the `--authorization-mode` argument.
+RKE2 starts kubelet with `Webhook` as the value for the `--authorization-mode` argument.
 No manual remediation needed.

 #### 4.2.3